Palm Oil Dashboard

 Policies for Sustainable Palm Oil Procurement

 Kao commits deforestation free for sustainable procurement by 2025, and requires all of its third-party suppliers, their corporate groups defined by Accountability Framework initiative (AFi), and their investee companies including joint ventures to adopt the No Deforestation, No Peat, No Exploitation (NDPE) policies, to prohibit conversion and degradation of natural ecosystems, to preserve biodiversity, High Conservation Value Forests (HCVF) defined by HCV Network, High Carbon Stock Forests (HCSF) defined by HCSA (High Carbon Stock Approach) and peatlands, to prohibit use of fire for development, and to respect the human rights of all people involved in the supply chain and the rights of workers, indigenous people, and local communities, regarding all their forest-risk commodities’ supply chains, including palm oil.
-Kao is proceeding to seek and confirm strict compliance with Free Prior Informed Consent (FPIC) of the communities.
-Kao has a zero-tolerance policy in place for its supply chains regarding violence, criminalization or intimidation of Human Rights Defenders (HRDs).
+We are proceeding to seek and confirm strict compliance with Free Prior Informed Consent (FPIC) of the communities.
+We have a zero-tolerance policy in place for its supply chains regarding violence, criminalization or intimidation of Human Rights Defenders (HRDs).

 Mid- to Long-Term Plan to Address Challenges in Sustainable Palm Oil Procurement Supply Chains